 Goals: Course materials are designed to assess and determine student’s abilities to reach the following goals;

-- Know how human diversity and cultural phenomena are shaped by specific socio-historical circumstances,
+- Recognize how human diversity and cultural phenomena are shaped by specific socio-historical circumstances,

-- Understand how structural forces shape the human experience in diverse ways,
+- Identify how structural forces shape the human experience in diverse ways,

 - Identify how individuals and groups exert agency and initiate change locally and globally,